Petra Kvitová: Playing style

 Kvitová uses the pinpoint service stance and is known for her fast and well-placed serves.
 As a left-handed player, she executes the shot well by serving out wide away from her opponent, especially on the advantage-side of the court to her opponent's backhand, and then coming forward to finish off the point with a winner down the line.
 She is also noted for her exceptional timing.
 On forehands, she prefers to take the ball early, thus allowing her to produce down-the-line winners effectively.
 On backhands, she utilizes all the important muscle groups to produce shots with exceptional amount of power.
 When returning, she uses a short compact motion which allows her to return aggressively regardless of the serve speed.
 She is also known to attack weak second serves by producing powerful winners.
 She also possesses notable amount of variety in her game.
 Her volleys tend to come more from her forehand, her stronger side, which she executes by moving her racket in a straight line, also allowing her to disguise the shot well enough from her opponents.
 In the slice department, she has the ability to keep the ball low and performs the shot better on her backhand wing.
 Due to her tall frame, she is known to make up for her lack of speed by playing close to the baseline.
 Her game suits the fast courts and she cites grass as her favourite surface.

 However, due to her high-risk game and aggressive style of play she is known to produce a high number of unforced errors in matches.
 Movement is another weakness in her game though it has shown significant improvement over the last couple of years as she is now able to run down more balls than before.
 She is known for her inconsistencies, inability to maintain focus during matches as well as impatience mid-rally.
 Kvitová sometimes struggles against defensive players, including Angelique Kerber, Simona Halep and Elina Svitolina, who prolong points to the extent that Kvitová feels she must hit a winner, thus increasing the chances of producing an unforced error.
 Against such opponents, she has been shown to break down physically due to her opponent's use of court craft, consistency and patience on court.

 However, when Kvitová is at her best, she is extremely dangerous, as seen in the final of the 2015 Madrid Open against Svetlana Kuznetsova where she hit 33 winners in the 66-minute contest, an average of a winner every two minutes, which is more than double her unforced error count of 14 too.
-Another similar illustration was witnessed in the final of the 2014 Wimbledon Championships against Eugenie Bouchard where Kvitová fired 28 winners in 55 minutes, against just 12 unforced errors, to lift her second Grand Slam title.
+Another similar illustration was witnessed in the final of the 2014 Wimbledon Championships against Eugenie Bouchard where Kvitová fired 28 winners in 55 minutes, against just 12 unforced errors, to lift her second major title.